If you didn’t already know, our family is really into the original How The Grinch Stole Christmas movie!

 Supplies

-- Grinch headband template (download form located at the end of the page)
+• Grinch headband template (enter your email in the form at the end of this post to have the link sent to you)

 Directions